LinkedIn is a powerful tool for job search. Being mindful of LinkedIn SEO makes LinkedIn an even more powerful tool.

 By researching each of the employers on your target list to determine which areas of expertise and strengths you must possess to meet their current challenges and needs.

-You did identify at least 10 companies and/or organizations that will be a good mutual fit, didn’t you?
+You need to start by identifying at least 10 target companies and/or organizations that will be a good mutual fit.